trystandj/trystandj/README.md

 ## Hey, I'm Trystan ⭐

-## 🚀 About Me
+### 🚀 About Me
-- 🎓 I'm a software development student working on a food management website.
+- 🎓 I'm a software development student working on a Bachelors in Software Development.
+-  I love to learn and grow.
+I'm always seeking on how to improve and create amazing things.
 - 🌱 Learning JavaScript, React, and backend development.
 - 💡 Passionate about building useful software.